 At the very core, each pilot is a person, you can’t work your way around that.

 At the very core, each pilot is a person, you can’t work your way around that.
 Every person has very different aspects that need to be engaged or at least spotted.
 Some drivers are genuinely suitable for positive public relations – they feel free, talk charmingly and are able to react quickly if there is something that is of interest for them.

 There are, unfortunately, the less suitable ones.
 Those usually focus only on single sporting aspects and that means they can miss out on opportunities to improve their career in so many ways!
 I believe that throughout the years the world of Formula 1 has shown us how powerful PR can change the direction of a driver’s path entirely.

 The business mirror

 I think that we may lose the person-to-person contact soon.
 So far I don’t know whether that’s good or bad because there is no way of telling what exact forms of communication we will use.
-Social networking might just absorb all this and evolve into something bigger and more flexible that it even is right now.
+Social networking might just absorb all this and evolve into something bigger and more flexible than it even is right now.
 The large size of one component may not be the best option for business on the whole, but more flexibility will only make things easier and better.